crossbario/crossbar/legal/README.md

 ![](https://github.com/crossbario/crossbar/blob/master/legal/crossbar_text_vectorized.png)

-are design marks of Crossbar.io Technologies GmbH.
+are design marks of typedef int GmbH.

-All rights to above trademarks remain with Crossbar.io Technologies GmbH and any use of these requires prior written agreement by Crossbar.io Technologies GmbH.
+All rights to above trademarks remain with typedef int GmbH and any use of these requires prior written agreement by typedef int GmbH.